Biography of Ken Howard, LCSW, CST

-As the Founder and Director of GayTherapyLA, I’ve found that while there are many therapists who purport to work with gay men, and want to be seen as “gay-friendly” or even LGBT+-affirmative therapists, our issues are different, and most of my clients want a therapist who is also a gay man, like you, who understands you on a deeper level and gay men’s culture and community, even in all of its diversity, in a way that even the most well-meaning straight therapists can’t achieve.
+As the Founder and Director of GayTherapyLA, I’ve found that while there are many therapists who claim to work with gay men, and want to be seen as “gay-friendly” or even LGBT+-affirmative therapists, our issues are different.
+Most of my clients want a therapist who is also a gay man, like you, who understands you on a deeper level, and just “gets it” about gay men’s culture and community, even in all of its diversity, in a way that even the most well-meaning straight therapists can’t achieve.

 For nine years, I taught graduate courses and became an Adjunct Associate Professor on the faculty of the University of Southern California’s (USC) Suzanne Dworak-Peck School of Social Work, in evidence-based psychotherapy techniques, couples therapy, and an LGBT psycho-social-political issues course to graduate MSW students.
 I also have experience designing and implementing mental health programs for gay men (and with people living with HIV/AIDS) as the former Clinical Director of two non-profit organizations.
-I work with individuals, couples, executives, and celebrities/people in the public eye, and guys of all ages, from young gay professionals to gay senior retirees.
+I work with individuals, couples, executives, celebrities/people in the public eye, and guys of all ages, from young gay professionals to gay senior retirees.
 I also speak on issues related to gay men’s mental health and well-being and other LGBT issues to schools, organizations, and corporations.
 I also a member of Kink-Aware Professionals and a member of the Secular Therapy Project.

 If you had a heart problem, you wouldn’t trust cardiac surgery to an inexperienced doctor.
 If you have psychological, emotional, situational, or other life challenge, you need expert psychological help, not someone who is newly-trained or someone who is outside of the specific cultural community comprised of LGBT+ people in general and gay men in particular, who someone who is not a long-term specialist in these areas.

-If you are just shopping for price, I’m not the therapist for you.
-I have a boutique practice that is kept small so that there is more individual attention on you, including the option for reasonable text messages or phone calls between sessions to support your weekly goals.
-It is a fee-for-service practice with immediate openings; I can often see you the next day or within the current business week (Mondays through Fridays).
+If you are just shopping for the lowest price, I’m not the therapist for you.
+I keep my practice small so that there is more individual attention on you, including the option for reasonable text messages or phone calls between sessions to support your weekly goals.
+It is a private-hire practice with immediate openings; I can often see you within a day or two, or within the current business week (Mondays through Fridays).
 I’m happy to talk to you about fees and times available.
 Call or text 310-339-5778 if you would like more information, or if you’re ready to make an appointment now.

 Background and History